agude/agude.github.io/_posts/2022-01-03-all_my_sons_language_development_comparison.md

 [words_plot]: {{ file_dir }}/child0_vs_child1_vs_child2_total_words_linear.svg

-Cory learned all languages much faster than his brothers.
-Theo was the slowest on English and Chinese, the primary languages of our household, but slightly faster than Ash on Spanish, Sign, and Animal Sounds.
+Cory learned all of the languages much faster than his brothers.
+Theo was the slowest to learn English and Chinese, the primary languages of our household, but slightly faster than Ash on Spanish, Sign, and Animal Sounds.
 Interestingly, Ash's Chinese started strong but has slowed; had we kept recording I suspect Theo would have caught up and passed him at 26 months of age.

 I discuss the slow Chinese acquisition in the [development section of Ash's post][ash_dev], but briefly I think it is related to me